Adcock’s Yard

 taken from Hucknall St Mary Magdalene Parish Church site.

 A typical bare knuckle fight where any tactic was allowed.
-This illustration, from ex-booth boxer Dick Johnson’s 1987 book Bare Fist Fighters, represents one of the fights between local heroes Bendigo and Ben Caunt
+This illustration shows the second of three fights between local heroes Bendigo and Ben Caunt

 In January 1885, the Globe newspaper (and many others) reported on a prize fight at Mapperley near Nottingham, between Samuel Hickman of Bulwell, and Thomas Brewin of Ilkeston.
 The former was a 50-year-old, 14-stone, seasoned pugilist while Thomas, aged 31 and weighing two stones less, was making his début.
 The fight took place before an audience of about 30 spectators, lasted 28 rounds and about one hour — “both were severely punished” and Thomas emerged victorious when Samuel ‘threw up the sponge’.
 This is how most reports viewed the result though the Sportsman wrote that the veteran had been declared the winner !!